MenoData/Time4J/README.md

 Downloads and Requirements:
 ---------------------------

 You can find the latest downloads on the release page.
 Alternatively you can use the maven central repository.
-If you consider building the version line v3.x yourself from the sources then you need a Java7-compiler (not 6!) with options "-source 1.6 -target 1.6".
-This is necessary to ensure that generified code will correctly compile.

 Please also read the installation notes on Time4J-tutorial.